DennisJMurphy/possibilism/README.md

 ## Why I'm building this
-The name was inspired in part by the late Hans Rosling and gapminder.
-Empowerment through data.
+The name was inspired in part by the late Hans Rosling and gapminder. https://www.gapminder.org/ <- check their quizzes, they think you're mostly wrong about the world Empowerment through data.

 ## Status